Silentwings133

 **Chris Squire

-At the time of this split and confrontation I had taken the side of the ABWH line up, as being the "done wrong by" and took Chris Squire to be one of the antagonists wanting to reform the band in a way I thought the other members didn't agree with.
-Looking back it appears that it was just the band going through one of their periodic upheavals, but on a bigger scale and frankly when you think about it how many groups from 70's suffered such major changes without losing their identities?
+At the time of this split and confrontation, I had taken the side of the ABWH line-up as being the ones "done wrong by" and took Chris Squire to be one of the antagonists wanting to reform the band in a way I thought the other members didn't agree with.
+Looking back, it appears that it was just the band going through one of their periodic upheavals, but on a bigger scale, and frankly, when you think about it, how many groups from the 70s suffered such major changes without losing their identities?

-The "Anderson, Bruford, Wakeman, Howe" album and lineup didn't look as if it was meant to last more than an album, which I found a pity because looking at the band's subsequent discography there seems to be a lot of live albums and some very early material that hadn't been previously released, but nothing , in my mind, really innovating.
-Not all of Yes' work appealed to me personally , especially their later 80's & 90's stuff, but looking through the Yes discography the band does have very impressive history and there are, perhaps, still some pearls I've yet to discover, like their 1991 "Union" album.
+The "Anderson, Bruford, Wakeman, Howe" album and lineup didn't look as if it was meant to last more than an album, which I found a pity because looking at the band's subsequent discography, there seems to be a lot of live albums and some very early material that hadn't been previously released, but nothing, in my mind, really innovating.
+Not all of Yes' work appealed to me personally, especially their later 80s and 90s material, but looking through the Yes discography, the band does have a very impressive history, and there are, perhaps, still some pearls I've yet to discover, like their 1991 "Union" album.

-What destabilized me, however, was the fact that Yes went through phases where the key members of the band came and went with a certain regularity and I must admit that while you could replace Wakeman with Moraz or Bruford with White Yes isn't Yes without Jon Anderson's melodic voice.
+What destabilised me, however, was the fact that Yes went through phases where the key members of the band came and went with a certain regularity, and I must admit that while you could replace Wakeman with Moraz or Bruford with White, Yes isn't Yes without Jon Anderson's melodic voice.

 Facts: